leoshimo/vrs/README.md

 > If `xdg-open`, `systemd`, and `dbus` raised a child in an alternative universe where Lisp replaced XML as dominant configuration language

+> The thing about ideas, is that ideas start out small... tiny and weak and fragile...
+Ideas need an environment where creator can nurture them.. feed them and shape their growth